 by Chris MzN

-It is one of the oldest and somewhat worn debates in the sector: how to make my NGO more efficient and effective for more impact?
+It is one of the oldest and more worn debates in the sector: How to make an NGO more efficient and effective for more impact?
 However, the drive for more bang for each charitable buck has now become an urgent necessity rather than a mere aspiration.

 The traditional drivers of the NGO efficiency and effectiveness debate are well known.
-They include the rational that overreliance on donor grants is financially unsustainable; not only can the future availability of donor grants not be guaranteed, but basing ones funding mainly on traditional donors is unlikely to make independence from the donor’s agenda possible, operationally and ideologically.
-Another reason is the resource intensive nature of donor bids and the risk associated to them when they fail.
+They include the rational that overreliance on donor grants is financially unsustainable; not only can the future availability of donor grants not be guaranteed, but basing ones funding mainly on traditional donors is unlikely to make independence from the donor’s agenda possible, both operationally and ideologically.
+Another reason is the resource- intensive nature of donor bids and the risk associated with these they fail.

-But it is not just the NGOs that are changing, but the donor landscape itself too.
+But it is not just the NGOs that are changing, the donor landscape itselfis changing too.
 The whole sector is experiencing a shift towards a more diversified funding base and with it, the need for more professional operations.
-New donors have entered the sector, especially philanthropic institutions and corporate funders and these donors are starting to make a sector wide difference.
+New donors have entered the sector, especially philanthropic institutions and corporate funders and these donors are starting to make a sector- wide difference.
 And it is not just the size of philanthropic giving that continues to rise, but its forms too.
-Innovative concepts such as social impact investments or full-engagement donations change the ‘business of giving’.
+Innovative concepts, such as social impact investments or full-engagement donations are changing the “business of giving”.

-This presents great opportunities for NGOs, but also a challenge: these donors demand more impact, transparency and accountability from those they give money to.
-Most are not content with just giving money away either, but expect to stay involved.
-Whilst this offers a particular good opportunity for NGOs to build lasting relationships with new donors, as well as using their clout, influence and connections to engage with other actors relevant for their cause, it also represents an operational challenge.
+This presents great opportunities for NGOs, but also a challenge: These donors demand more impact, transparency and accountability from those they give money to.
+Most are not content with just giving money away either, but expect to remain involved.
+Whilst this offers a particular good opportunity for NGOs to build lasting relationships with new donors, as well as use their clout, influence and connections to engage with other actors relevant to their cause, it also represents an operational challenge.

-Philanthropic and corporate donors are often uneasy with the lack of professional processes and safeguards that are common and expected in the corporate world: Independent directors, well working internal audit functions, and better performance monitoring to name a few.
-If NGOs are serious about making a difference in today’s socio-political-economic complex, then they must better leverage their own resources, become more transparent and operationally savvy in order to diversity their funding base and be able to better serve their cause.
+Philanthropic and corporate donors are often uneasy with the lack of professional processes and safeguards that are common and expected in the corporate world: independent directors, well- functioning internal audit functions and better performance monitoring, to name a few.
+If NGOs are serious about making a difference in today’s socio-political-economic complex, then they had better leverage their own resources and become more transparent and operationally savvy in order to diversify their funding base and be able to better serve their cause.

 Slow progress, we know